 - 'Graphical fragment mapper' .
 Opens a dialog window showing the peptide fragment as a picture with fragment marks and labels, see chapter 10.3. - You may be in a position where you know the peptide being analyzed, and you can see that it is modified (e.g. with an oxygen), but you cannot immediately see where the modification is located.
-The modification in variable position button the top enabling selecting a modification from the currently loaded modification file.
+The modification in variable position button opens a panel with a selection box at the top enabling selecting a modification from the currently loaded modification file.
 A slider beneath determines the location of the modification and you can thus quickly compare with your mass spectrum, where the modification can be located.